 2. Three-Pronged Cultivator.
 This tool features 3 individual rake-like prongs designed to loosen soil and create uniform burrows for planting.
 It can also be used to pull up shallow-rooted weeds.

 3. Transplanter.
 This tool is designed to make transplanting smaller plants easier.
 Some styles feature gradation marks to ensure you are planting each plant at the appropriate depth.

-To save time, you can look for a high quality and affordable pre-packaged hand tool set.
-For example, you can pick up the highly rated Fiskars 7067 3-Piece Softouch Garden Tool Set or the Radius Garden 4-Piece Garden Set.
+To save time, you can look for high quality and affordable pre-packaged hand tool set.
+For example, you can pick up the highly-rated Fiskars 7067 3-Piece Softouch Garden Tool Set or the Radius Garden 4-Piece Garden Set.